elrincondebilbo/helical_gears_fault_hht/README.md

-# Premature fault detection in helical gears using the Hilbert-Huang transform.
+# Premature fault detection in helical gears using the Hilbert-Huang transform

 My personal repository for the development of my undergraduate thesis.